qrpino/stepmania-like/README.md

 ## Controls and options

 You can navigate through the interface using the **mouse**, and select a song with the **left** and **right** keys a song by clicking on it.
 During gameplay, you can use the **arrow** keys to match the current note.
 The game can be paused at any time by pressing the **Escape** key.
-You can also toggle fullscreen, change de volume and the difficulty in the settings menu.
+You can also toggle fullscreen, change the volume and the difficulty in the settings menu.

 ## License